HoGentTIN/linux-training-hogent/modules/kernel/032_kernel_source.md

 `/usr/src`.
 Note though that the structure inside /usr/src might be different depending on the distribution that you are using.

-First let\'s take a look at `/usr/src on Debian`.
+First let's take a look at `/usr/src on Debian`.
 There appear to be two versions of the complete Linux source code there.
-Looking for a specific file (e1000_main.c) with find reveals it\'s exact location.
+Looking for a specific file (e1000_main.c) with find reveals it's exact location.

     student@linux:~$ ls -l /usr/src/
     drwxr-xr-x 20 root root     4096 2006-04-04 22:12 linux-source-2.6.15